Kalamata: Modern period

 In independent Greece, Kalamata was rebuilt and became one of the most important ports in the Mediterranean Sea.
 It is not surprising that the second-oldest Chamber of Commerce in the Mediterranean, after that of Marseille, exists in Kalamata.
 In 1934, a large strike of harbor workers occurred in Kalamata.
-The strike was violently suppressed by the government, resulting in the death of 5 workers and 2 other residents of the town.
+The strike was violently suppressed by the government, resulting in the death of five workers and two other residents of the town.

 During World War II on 29 April 1941, a battle was fought near the port between the invading German forces and the 2nd New Zealand Division, for which Jack Hinton was later awarded the Victoria Cross.
-Kalamata was liberated on September 9, 1944, after a battle between ELAS and the local Nazi collaborators.
+Kalamata was liberated on 9 September 1944, after a battle between ELAS and the local Nazi collaborators.

 Kalamata was again in the news on 13 September 1986, when it was hit by an earthquake that measured 6.2 on the surface wave magnitude scale.
 It was described as "moderately strong" but caused heavy damage throughout the city, killed 20 people and injured 330 others.

-Due to these efforts, Kalamata has now developed into a modern provincial capital and has returned to growth during the recent years.
+Kalamata has developed into a modern provincial capital and has returned to growth in recent years.
 Today, Kalamata has the second largest population and mercantile activity in Peloponnese.
 It makes important exports, particularly of local products such as raisins, olives and olive oil.
 It is also the seat of the Metropolitan Bishop of Messenia.
-The current Metropolitan Bishop is Chrisostomus III, since 15 March 2007.
+The current Metropolitan Bishop is Chrysostomus III of Kalamata, since 15 March 2007.